hervejodoin/EpicCleanBox/README.md

 1. In terminal, go to root directory of cloned repository (where Vagrantfile is located)
 2. Type "Vagrant up"
 3. Wait for Vagrant VM to boot.
-Laravel will then be installed (with a mysql database and elasticsearch)
+Laravel will then be installed (with a mysql database)

 Accessing the Virtual Machine - SSH
 ===================================